-1. Select the Settings icon Select the Settings icon Select the Setting icon Select the Se
+1. Select the Settings icon Select the Settings icon Select the Setting icon Select the Select the Setting icon S

 The Exports page appears with a table listing all exports in alphabetical order.

 Which type of information would you like to export?
 Indicators